stevemussmann/Comp-D_MPI/README.md

 ## Compilation

 To compile, you must have a recent version of the C++ Boost Libraries and GCC 4.8.1 or newer installed on your computer.
 Only Boost versions 1.54 and newer have been tested.
+Additionally, the Boost program_options library must be present, and this is sometimes not installed automatically with the remainder of the Boost libraries.
+Installation of these libraries under Ubuntu is best handled through your system's package manager to ensure all necessary components are installed.
+This is accomplished with the command:

+`sudo apt-get install libboost-dev libboost-program-options-dev`

-Download the source code, change directories into the Comp-D_MPI folder, and compile by issuing the command:
+Once all dependencies are installed, download the source code, change directories into the Comp-D_MPI folder, and compile by issuing the command:

 `make`

-If you wish to automatically install the program to your path, then issue the command:
+To install the program to your path (/usr/local/bin), use the following command:

 `sudo make install`

-This automatically installs the program into the /usr/local/bin directory.

 ## Input Files